 - Trained at the National Forensic College.
 Advanced forensic training in Cognitive Bias, Statistics, Forensic Toxicology, Fingerprint evidence, Firearms and Toolmark evidence, Bite Mark evidence, DNA evidence, Eyewitness evidence, False Confessions, Cell Phone Forensics, and Historical Cell Site Analysis.

-- Co-Counsel in the nationally publicized murder trial of People v.
+- Co-Counsel in People v.
 Stacey R. Castor.
-Mr. Smith also appeared in the nationally televised ABC News 20/20 special, "The Black Widow," which originally aired on April 29, 2009.
+Appeared in the nationally televised ABC News 20/20 special, "The Black Widow," which originally aired on April 29, 2009.

 - Trained and certified in National Highway Traffic Safety Administration (“NHTSA”) DWI Detection and Standardized Field Sobriety Testing.
 This is the same introductory course taken by police officers across New York State and the country, wherein NHTSA teaches a “three test battery” of roadside exercises to identify intoxicated motorists (i.e., the Horizontal Gaze Nystagmus exam, the Walk and Turn, and the One Leg Stand).
 NHTSA refers to these three exercises, collectively, as the Standardized Field Sobriety Tests ("SFST's").
 Mr. Smith maintains an ever-growing library of published and peer-reviewed scientific literature which asserts that NHTSA’s “three test battery” of SFST's is not scientifically reliable for either identifying intoxication at roadside or proving it at trial.
 Most importantly, however, he has the knowledge, experience, and skill necessary to hold police officers to their training, expose poor or improper training, and convince jurors to vote "not guilty" when a police officer's lapses or shortcuts in proper SFST administration and evaluation may have resulted in a wrongful, yet preventable, arrest and prosecution.